History of the Philippines (1898–1946): Rising tensions and war

 On December 21, 1898, President McKinley issued a proclamation of benevolent assimilation.
 General Otis delayed its publication until January 4, 1899, then publishing an amended version edited so as not to convey the meanings of the terms "sovereignty", "protection", and "right of cessation" which were present in the unabridged version.
-Meanwhile, on December 26, 1898, the Spanish yielded Iloilo to the insurgents.
-American forces under General Marcus P. Miller arriving in Iloilo were refused permission to land by the insurgents, who stated that landing required "express orders from the central government of Luzon".
+Meanwhile, on December 26, 1898, the Spanish yielded Iloilo to the Filipinos.
+American forces under General Marcus P. Miller arriving in Iloilo were refused permission to land by the Filipinos, who stated that landing required "express orders from the central government of Luzon".
 Unknown to Otis, the War Department had also sent a copy of McKinley's proclamation to General Miller in Iloilo who, unaware that a politically bowdlerized version had been sent to Aguinaldo, published it in both Spanish and Tagalog.
 Even before Aguinaldo received the unaltered version and observed the changes in the copy he had received from Otis, he was upset that Otis had altered his own title to "Military Governor of the Philippines" from "... in the Philippines".
 Aguinaldo did not miss the significance of the alteration, which Otis had made without authorization from Washington.

 On January 5, Aguinaldo issued a counter-proclamation summarizing American violations of the ethics of friendship, and stated that a takeover of the Visayas by the Americans would lead to hostilities.
 Within the same day Aguinaldo replaced this proclamation with another that directly protested American infringement on "the sovereignty of these islands".
 Otis took these two proclamations as a call to arms, and as tensions increased 40,000 Filipinos fled Manila within 15 days.
-Meanwhile, Felipe Agoncillo, who had been commissioned by the Philippine revolutionary government as minister plenipotentiary to negotiate treaties with foreign governments, filed a request in Washington for an interview with the president to discuss affairs in the Philippines.
+Meanwhile, Felipe Agoncillo, who had been commissioned by the Philippine government as minister plenipotentiary to negotiate treaties with foreign governments, filed a request in Washington for an interview with the president to discuss affairs in the Philippines.
 At the same time Aguinaldo protested against General Otis styling himself "Military Governor of the Philippines", and Agoncillo, along with Filipino committees in London, Paris, and Madrid, issued statements to the United States noting a refusal for the Philippines to come under American sovereignty.
-Filipino forced were ready to assume the offensive, but instead sought to provoke the Americans into firing the first shot.
+Filipino forces were ready to assume the offensive, but instead sought to provoke the Americans into firing the first shot.
 On January 31, 1899, The Minister of Interior of the revolutionary First Philippine Republic, Teodoro Sandiko, signed a decree saying that President Aguinaldo had directed that all idle lands be planted to provide food for the people, in view of impending war with the Americans.